New Year Festivals in Japan: Shogatsu Traditions, Hatsumode & Celebrations

 Shogatsu (Japanese New Year) is the most significant holiday in Japan, comparable to Christmas and Thanksgiving combined in Western culture.
 The celebrations span from late December through early January, and the entire country shifts into a special mode — businesses close, families gather, and ancient traditions are observed with genuine devotion.
 For visitors, it is a unique opportunity to experience Japan at its most culturally authentic.

 This guide covers everything you need to know about experiencing Japanese New Year, from countdown events to the first shrine visit of the year.
-Browse our festival directory for specific New Year events.
+Browse the directory, the January calendar, or the Hatsumode page.
+Pair with attendance guide and what-to-wear for winter.

 The New Year Timeline